Music Monday: May 18, 2026

 I know we are still facing a serious situation but a new year gives us hope for the new days, seasons, opportunities & moments ahead.
 Still, music is something that will never change for me.
 It is my refuge, the most comforting part of my life & the one thing I consistently count on.
 So until a more normal semblance of life returns, I am going to share a song I listen to that helps me escape the current state of things, if only for a few minutes each day.
 And if this helps anyone else, even better.

 Time for the first mid-week Motown break of the year.
 That means it needs to be extra special.
-Queue Marvin Gaye.
+Cue Marvin Gaye.
 In 1972 he was getting ready to release the follow-up to his enormously successful album, What’s Going On.
 The new record was poised to contain socially relevant material like its predecessor.
 The first single & title track, “You’re The Man“, was released first but between its less than stellar performance on the pop charts (it was a top 10 hit on the R&B one) & the continued clashes with label owner Berry Gordy over the politically charged material, Gaye cancelled the new album’s release.

 Many of the songs were eventually introduced decades after they were recorded, including today’s song which was part of his 1995 posthumous boxed set, “The Master, 1961-1984”.
 Then in March 2019 Motown & Universal Music released the lost album in its entirety to coincide with Gaye’s 80th birth anniversary on April 2.